Tuesday, 29 August 2023

 Public Promenade, Marine Drive, Mumbai

-Under the colouful Umbrella,
+Under a colourful Umbrella,

 Queens Necklace, Marine Drive